bovinehero/vm-order-generator/README.md

 ## Acknowledgments
 I would like to acknowledge the following people who helped me along the way in completing my second CI project:

-Ed Bradly - for his insights into flexbox, grid and why mobile first will save you from headaches
+Ed Bradly - for his insights into JavaScript events

+Joesph Smith - for his peer review on the site before submission

 Mo Shami - for being the mentor that set me on the right path and provided me with mid and final feedback prioir to submission.

-Offensive Security - for the defensive JavaScript advice in the JS for loops.
+Offensive Security - for the defensive JavaScript advice in my JS for loops.